Galerkin reduced order model for two-dimensional Rayleigh-B\'enard convection: Introduction

 In Rayleigh-Bénard (RB) convection, a fluid layer bounded by thermally conductive walls is heated from below and cooled from above.
-Two non-dimensional parameters govern the dynamics of the problem: the Prandtl, $\Pran$, and the Rayleigh number, $\Ray$.
+Two non-dimensional parameters govern the dynamics of the problem: the Prandtl, $Pr$, and the Rayleigh number, $Ra$.
 The Prandtl number is the ratio between the kinematic viscosity, $\nu$, and the thermal diffusivity of the fluid, $\kappa$.
-The Rayleigh number, defined as $\Ray=\sigma g h^3 \Delta T/\nu\kappa$, quantifies the balance between buoyant driving forces and dissipative effects.
+The Rayleigh number, defined as $Ra=\sigma g h^3 \Delta T/\nu\kappa$, quantifies the balance between buoyant driving forces and dissipative effects.
 Here, $\sigma$ is the thermal expansion coefficient of the fluid, $g$ is the gravitational acceleration, $\Delta T$ is the imposed temperature difference between the walls and $h$ is the height of the channel.
 In experiments, the Rayleigh number can be varied by increasing the temperature difference across the fluid layer.
-When the Rayleigh number reaches a critical value, $\Ray_c$, buoyancy forces destabilize the fluid and convection develops.
-The critical $\Ray$ is independent of the Prandtl number and is approximately 1708 for no-slip boundary conditions and 657.5 for stress-free boundaries~\citep{busse2005transition, chandrasekhar2013hydrodynamic}.
-Upon the onset of convection, the heat flux across the fluid layer, generally quantified using the Nusselt number $\Nus$, increases with the Rayleigh number.
-For stress-free walls, \cite{moore1973two} calculated the scaling of the Nusselt number using 2D simulations in a fluid with $\Pran=6.8$ and found that $Nu\propto \R^{1/3}$ for $5<\R<40$.
-Here, $\R=\Ray/\Ray_c$ denotes the ratio between the actual and the critical Rayleigh number $\Ray_c$.
+When the Rayleigh number reaches a critical value, $Ra_c$, buoyancy forces destabilize the fluid and convection develops.
+The critical $Ra$ is independent of the Prandtl number and is approximately 1708 for no-slip boundary conditions and 658 for stress-free boundaries~\cite{busse2005transition, chandrasekhar2013hydrodynamic}.
+Upon the onset of convection, the heat flux across the fluid layer, generally quantified using the Nusselt number, $Nu$, increases with the Rayleigh number.
+Because of its rich dynamical behavior, RB convection has been the subject of numerous theoretical and numerical studies~\cite{moore1973two, yahata1982transition, yahata1983period, pallares1996natural, zienicke1998bifurcations, pallares1999flow}.
+When the $Ra$ number increases, periodic and quasiperiodic states typically precede the onset of chaos~\cite{mclaughlin1982transition, curry1984order, paul2012bifurcation}.
+However, the sequence of bifurcations and routes to chaos depends on the Prandtl number and the boundary conditions.
+In low Prandtl number fluids, convection shows a complex bifurcation scenario involving 3D flow patterns~\cite{paul2012bifurcation}.
+For large Prandtl number fluids 2D rolls survive up to large Rayleigh numbers making 2D simulations relevant for this regime.